- What is Advance Tax? How to Calculate It? - Due Date is 15th March 2024

 What is the STT (Securities Transaction Tax) all about?

 Securities Transaction Tax (STT) is a type of direct tax that is payable on the total value of securities and stock exchanges in India.
-Up to 2016, it constituted 0.1% of the delivery based equity trading.
+STT is a tax levied on the purchase and sale of securities, such as equities, futures, options, etc, by the stock exchanges.
 These taxes do not include the transactions that are made on a non recognized stock exchange.
 Also, commodity and currency transactions are barred from STT.
+STT is automatically deducted during the buying and selling of securities.

 Generally, the STT is calculated by a recognized stock exchange or by the prescribed person in the case of Mutual Funds.
 These are payable to the Government on or before the 7th day of the following month.
 In case the prescribed person fails to collect the taxes, the taxpayers should still pay the taxes equivalent to the calculated taxes within the 7th day of the following month.
 Failure to do so may result in the levying of heavy interests and even penalties.